Code-Institute-Submissions/getMyTattoo/README.md

 It is very important that the tattoo artist can have his/her own virtual window as a showcase of his/her job.
 To have the maximum focus on the artist it is of fundamental importance that every single artist has his/her own page with no distractions around.
-Links that allow connections between artist and customer are also of fundamental importance.
+Links that allow connections between artists and customers are also of fundamental importance.
 To help the tattoo artist editing and updating the profile anytime, there must be a functionality to do it independently.
-Also, to keep the informations on the website consistent for all the tattoo artists, it should not be allowed for a tattoo artist to add extra fields.
+Also, to keep the information on the website consistent for all the tattoo artists, it should not be allowed for a tattoo artist to add extra fields.
 In this way, everyone has equal instruments to reach and attract customers.

 * **Structure Plane**

 The sticky navbar allows users to navigate easily on the website without going back and forth wasting time, considering also that the website has many pages and without a sticky navbar the user can easily get lost.

-The search bar, fundamental feature, is placed on the navbar and is also repeated on the home page.
+The search bar, a fundamental feature, is placed on the navbar and is also repeated on the home page.

 All the buttons have a glowing effect on hover, to add focus and attract the user.
 At the bottom of almost every page there is a button that allows the user to do something: for example, to edit the profile, delete it, or go back to the home page.

-A smooth scrolling effect add some extra class and modernity, obtained with ScrollReveal.js.
+A smooth scrolling effect adds some extra class and modernity, obtained with ScrollReveal.js.

 Validation on forms is adapted and customized from Bootstrap JavaScript validation.
 A feedback tells the user if the fields are correctly filled or not.
 This validation also prevents the form from being submitted with invalid fields.

 The website is divided into two different structures: one is for all the users, one is only for registered users (in this case, only for tattoo artists).

-The structure visibile to all users includes the home page and the search functionality, which allows anyone to access tattoo artists' profiles.
+The structure visible to all users includes the home page and the search functionality, which allows anyone to access tattoo artists' profiles.

 The other structure level is dedicated only to tattoo artists.
 They can register with a username and add their profile, which will be visible to anyone.
 Tattoo artists can also edit their own profile or delete it directly without contacting an admin of the website.